-Knitting takes huge part of your life, right?
-It’s something you enjoy and love?
+Knitting takes a huge part of your life, right?
+Is it something you enjoy and love?
 Why not earn some extra income with it then?

 Then we moved and I had an opportunity to think things through.
 I learned to see what I already have and use it to leverage my knitting for some extra income.

 It changed my life and it can change your life too.

 It can pay for your yarn and needles (obviously)

 It can pay for your new knitting courses

 It can even help you pay off your debt

 We’re going to knit anyway, so why not make few extra shekels for it…

 Below are 34 ideas to make some money with knitting